ericqweinstein/js-assessment/README.md

 **This repo was originally created by Rebecca Murphey (see below).
-I've asked GH to detach this fork from the original so my contributions will appear without my making a PR &amp; merging, which is not the use case here. &mdash EW**
+I've asked GH to detach this fork from the original so my contributions will appear without my making a PR &amp; merging, which is not the use case here. — EW**

 ## I want to work on the tests; what do I do?
 To use the tests, you will need to install Node -- you can do this via the